-- Mindfulness Practice.
-A mindfulness practice is a powerful way to increase your attentional control—specifically, your ability to quickly notice when you’re worrying, let go of the worry, and keep your focus on something else more productive (and less anxiety producing).
+- Mindfulness Training.
+Mindfulness training is a powerful way to increase your attentional control—specifically, your ability to quickly notice when you’re worrying, let go of the worry, and keep your focus on something else more productive (and less anxiety producing).

 - Assertiveness and Boundaries.
 One of the best ways to decrease chronic worry (and all the stress and anxiety that come with it) is to practice being more assertive, which typically involves three things: 1) Asking for what you really want, 2) Expressing your genuine opinions and preferences, and 3) Setting (and enforcing) healthy boundaries.

 - Emotional Endurance Training.
 Emotional endurance is the ability to tolerate difficult moods or emotions for long periods of time and stay focused on your goals without attempting to eliminate, fix, or improve your emotional state.
 Like physical endurance, it’s possible with practice to greatly improve your ability to tolerate difficult emotions like anxiety instead of trying to get rid of them or need a coping mechanism like worry to distract yourself from them.